-We told you last summer about the R22 phase out and with cooling season approaching, McElroy Service Experts Heating & Air Conditioning wanted to remind you of your choices.
+We told you last summer about the R22 phase out and with cooling season approaching, McElroy Service Experts wanted to remind you of your options.

-If you have an air conditioner installed prior to 2010, it most likely uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfy.
-The EPA began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.
+If you have air conditioning equipment installed before 2010, it most likely uses R22 refrigerant, which is what causes the air coming from your air conditioner to be cool and comfy.
+The [[U.S. Environmental Protection Agency]9] began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.

 Launching in 2010, the production and import of R22 was prohibited and by 2020, R22 will pretty much no longer be allowed.